zostay/RakuWAPI/README.md

 When called application MUST provide a `$level` that is one of: `debug`, `info`, `warn`, `error`, `fatal`.

-### 3.0.4 Session
+### 3.0.4 Sessions

 The `p6sgix.session` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative) mapping arbitrary keys and values that may be read and written to by an application.
 The application SHOULD only use [Str](http://doc.perl6.org/type/Str) keys and values.
 The implementation of persisting this data is up to the application or middleware implementing the session.

-### 3.0.5 Session Options

 The `p6sgix.session.options` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative) mapping implementation-specific keys and values.
 This allows the application a channel by which to instruct the session handler how to operate.

-### 3.0.6 Harikiri Flag
+### 3.0.5 Harikiri Mode

 The `p6sgix.harikiri` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
 If set to `True` it signals to the application that the server supports harikiri mode, which allows the application to ask the server to terminate the current work when the request is complete.
-See 3.0.7.

-### 3.0.7 Harikiri Commit Flag

 The `p6sgix.harikiri.commit` environment variable MAY be set by the application to signal to the server that the current worker should be killed after the current request has been processed.

-### 3.0.8 Cleanup Handlers Flag
+### 3.0.6 Cleanup Handlers

 The `p6sgix.cleanup` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
 If set to `True` it tells the application that the server supports running cleanup handlers after the request is complete.
-See 3.0.9.

-### 3.0.9 Cleanup Handlers Stack

-The `p6sgix.cleanup.handlers` environment variable MUST be provided if the `p6sgix.cleanup` flag is set (see 3.0.8).
+The `p6sgix.cleanup.handlers` environment variable MUST be provided if the `p6sgix.cleanup` flag is set.
 This MUST an [Array](http://doc.perl6.org/type/Array).
 The application adds cleanup handlers to the list by putting [Callable](http://doc.perl6.org/type/Callable)s into the Array (usually by `push`ing).
 Each handler will be given a copy of the `%env` as the first argument.

-If the server supports harikiri mode, it SHOULD allow the cleanup handlers to invoke harikiri mode if they set `p6sgix.hariki.commit` (see 3.0.7).
+If the server supports harikiri mode, it SHOULD allow the cleanup handlers to invoke harikiri mode if they set `p6sgix.hariki.commit` (see 3.0.5).

+### 3.0.7 Output Block Detection

+The `p6sgix.body.backpressure` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool) flag.
+It is set to `True` to indicate that the P6SGI server provide response backpressure detection by polling for non-blocking I/O problems.
+In this case, the server MUST provide the other two environment variables.
+If `False` or not defined, the server does not provide these two environment variables.

+The `p6sgix.body.backpressure.supply` environment variable MUST be provided if `p6sgix.body.backpressure` is `True`.
+When provided, it MUST be a live [Supply](http://doc.perl6.org/type/Supply) that emits `True` and `False` values. `True` is emitted whenever the server detects a blocked output socket. `False` is emitted whenever the server detects the previously blocked socket is no longer blocked.

+The `p6sgix.body.backpressure.test` environment variable MUST be provided if `p6sgix.body.backpressure` is `True`.
+When provided, it MUST be a [Bool](http://doc.perl6.org/type/Bool) that is `True` while output is blocked and `False` otherwise.
+This can be useful for detecting the initial state before the backpressure supply has emitted any value or just as a way to poll the last known status of the socket.

 Changes
 =======